 Moreover, some eligible employees may be entitled to WSIB benefits due to severe stress that is specifically caused from work.

 Employees can file WSIB claims for work-related severe stress, but generally, there must be a “substantial work-related stressor” like abusive workplace behaviour that rises to the level that of workplace harassment.
 Workers are not entitled to WSIB compensation simply for stress stemming from discipline, assignments, etc.

 Employees are encouraged to consult a lawyer to deal with WSIB benefits for severe stress at work because it is well known that WSIB benefits for stress is a difficult claim to succeed on; the WSIB denies over 90 per cent of stress claims.

 Constructive Dismissal and Workplace Stress

-Lastly, in case the employee’s stress is caused by workplace stress resulting from a poisoned work environment, harassments or bullying, the employee may be able to claim constructive dismissal which entitles them to a severance as if they had been terminated without cause.
+Lastly, in case the employee’s stress is caused by workplace stress resulting from a poisoned work environment, harassment or bullying, the employee may be able to claim constructive dismissal which entitles them to a severance as if they had been terminated without cause.
 In addition, a constructively dismissed employee could be entitled to extraordinary damages like punitive damages.

-Dutton Employment Law is a Toronto employment law group at Monkhouse Law which advises employees and employers on employment law in all industries all over Ontario.
+Dutton Employment Law is a Toronto employment law group at Monkhouse Law that advises employees and employers on employment law in all industries all over Ontario.
 We are proud to offer free consultations.
 Contact us today.